leesahanders/connect-slurm-example/README.md

 - Reset the cluster (run on any one node): sudo rstudio-server reset-cluster
 - Debugging: sudo rstudio-server list-nodes

+Shiny app temp storage
+Each process started by Posit Connect is given its own unique temporary directory.
+These directories are created under Server.TempDir/connect-workspaces.
+The default value for Server.TempDir is obtained by first checking the TMPDIR environment variable for a path and falls back to /tmp otherwise. i.e., it's using /tmp/connect-workspaces by default, but it can be configured to an alternative location by setting TempDir=/newlocation in the [Server] section of your /etc/rstudio-connect/studio-connect.gcfg configuration file.

 ## Slurm interaction